pbs/springroll-tiny-application/README.md

 });
 ```

 The `data` field will be null if no play options are provided.
+Also, the current value of play options can be checked at any time by inspecting the `playOptions` property on the application instance.

 ### Custom Plugins
 There is also a small plugin functionality as well, which can be seen on the example `frame.html` page which hosts a miniature app.